craigandwendy/algorithms_and_datastructures/Datastructures/README.md

 |-------|   |-------|   |-------|   |-------|   |-------|   |-------|
 ```

+Using our known variables A to J we can access every element in O(1).
+But we need to store N variables, which is hard when we don't know how bi N will be.

-Here we cannot define an array of size greater 1.
+In the table showing our memory we cannot define an array of size greater 1.
 Our machine tries to find consecutive free memory, which does not exist, but the pointer will not face these problems.
 As a reader you might ask yourself: ,,Ok, we created a kind of chain, but our chain only contains one single value!''.
 Yes, this is totally correct.
 In the next chapter, we will introduce ("a tool") how we can have such a chain, where we can store at any address additional values.

 ## Linked List